vatsaaa/pnp/MCPOAX/mcpoax.md

-# Evolving AI Integration: Building on OpenAPI's Foundation
+# MCP Or Enhanced OpenAPI: The AI Integration Dilemma
-*A Collaborative Path for Agent-Aware API Standards*
+*Need for a collaborative path for AI-Agent-Aware API Standards*

 **Copyright:** © 2025 [Ankur Vatsa](mailto:ankur.vatsa@gmail.com).
 All rights reserved.